bolner/GW-BASIC-3D/README.md

 I was curious how it would run on a 386 DX.
 I found it slow, therefore I refactored the program a bit to pre-render the points with the screen coordinates.
 You can give it a try:

-You can run the file [in the attached ZIP](Binary_G3D.zip) inside an original `GWBASIC.EXE` executable, which runs inside a `DosBox`.
-(As the GW-Basic interpreter handled tokenized/binary files only, and is not able to read text files.
-I entered the code on the native user interface.)
+You can run the file [in the attached ZIP](Binary_G3D.zip) by executing an original `GWBASIC.EXE` inside a `DosBox` emulator.
+The GW-Basic interpreter handled tokenized/binary files only, and it's not able to read normal text files.
+(I entered the code on the native user interface.)

-DosBox configuration for 386 DX speed (increase the `cycles` for speedup):
+DosBox configuration to get the performance of a `386 DX` machine (increase the `cycles` for speedup):

     fullresolution=desktop
     windowresolution=1280x700